simonekalb/simonekalb.github.io/_posts/2019-07-29-moving-to-jekyll.md

 I finally mapped a first level web domain to this blog.
 So from now on you can reach me at [simonekalb.me](http://simonekalb.me).

+My previous website is goin' to be still available at [old.simonekalb.me](http://old.simonekalb.me), as soon I can figure out how to access to my old hosting provider since they changed all web interfaces without notices.

 I tried to compile a short list of my next articles inspired by this not-so-easy switch from Wordpress to  a Jekyll-based installation that could be useful for some of you out there:

   * [Installing a Jekyll Test Environment on Debian 9 (WLS)]({{ site.baseurl }}{% link _posts/2019-07-29-setup-environment-ruby-and-jekyll.md %})